June 2, 2023

 2. Cooler Master V850 SFX Gold

-Next up in our roundup is the V850 Gold from Cooler Master, a high wattage SFX unit.
+The Cooler Master V850 Gold is a high wattage SFX unit.
 This PSU is an interesting model, as high wattage SFX power supplies are quite rare.
 Manufacturers do produce them, but the interest tends to be rather niche as SFX cases are also relatively rare.
 However, for consumers building a small form factor PC, this power supply is ideal.

 The V850 Gold offers an 80+ Gold efficiency rating, with fully modular cable management and a 10 year warranty.
 If you have any breakages or shorts, Cooler Master will cover the repair, or resupply of another PSU.
 The most interesting inclusion is the SFX to ATX bracket that Cooler Master have provided in the box.
 If in the future you decide you’d like to switch out your case choices, you can use the included bracket to upgrade to an ATX case, allowing you to retain the same power supply unit.